 Wedding Morning Letters

 Writing letters to each other to open on your wedding morning has become a big trend over the past few years.
 It allows you to communicate your last-minute wedding day thoughts to each other while you are in separate rooms getting ready for the big day.
-It’s your last chance to write a message to each other as fiancés before you are officially husband and wife!!
+It’s your last chance to write a message to each other as fiancés before you can officially call either other “husband” or “wife”!!
 This gives you an opportunity to calm any wedding morning jitters and remind each other what today is all about: the two of you.

-This is extra popular for couples who don’t plan to recite their own vows during the ceremony, because it still allows them to tell their future spouse how much they mean to them.
+This is extra popular for couples who don’t plan to recite their own vows during the ceremony, because it still allows them to tell their future spouse how much they mean to them in their own words.

 Sometimes the letter accompanies a wedding morning gift, so the letter also gives you an opportunity to explain what the gift is or why you chose it.